-Pune: Over 15 detained after Hindutva group protests screening of film on Kashmir
+Pune: Over 15 members of Hindutva group detained for protests outside screening of film on Kashmir

-The protestors opposed the screening of a film named ‘I Am Not The River Jhelum’ and alleged that it portrayed the Indian Army in a bad light, the police said.
+The protestors opposed the screening of a film named ‘I Am Not The River Jhelum’, alleging that it portrayed the Indian Army in a bad light, the police said.

-The Pune Police on Sunday said that 17 to 18 members of a Hindutva group were taken into custody after they held protests outside the venue of a film festival organised by the National Film Archive of India.
+Seven to 18 members of a Hindutva group were taken into custody in Pune after they held protests outside the venue of a film festival organised by the National Film Archive of India on Sunday, the city police said.

-The protestors opposed the screening of a film named I Am Not The River Jhelum and alleged that it portrayed the Indian Army in a bad light, Vipin Hasabnis, Police Inspector at the Deccan police station told Scroll.
+The protestors opposed the screening of a film called I Am Not The River Jhelum, alleging that it portrayed the Indian Army in a bad light, Vipin Hasabnis, Police Inspector at the Deccan police station told Scroll.

 The film was screened as part of “Cinemas of India” film festival that was held in Pune from February 9 to February 11.